QOSGroup/qbase/example/basecoin/README.md

 ```

 ```
-$ basecli qcp in qstar
+$ basecli query qcp in qstar
 ```

 ```